epics-modules/measComp/docs/source/index.rst

 ------------

 This package provides EPICS drivers for the some of the USB and Ethernet I/O modules from Measurement Computing.
-Currently the USB-CTR04/08 and USB-4303 counter/timer, and multi-function modules (E-1608, USB-1208LS, USB-1208FS, USB-1608G, USB-1608GX-2A0, USB-231, USB-2408-2A0, E-TC,
-TC-32, USB-TEMP, USB-TEMP-AI, and E-DIO24) are supported.
+Currently the USB-CTR04/08, and multi-function modules (E-1608, USB-1208LS, USB-1208FS, USB-1608G, USB-1608GX-2A0, USB-231, USB-2408-2A0, E-TC, TC-32, USB-TEMP, USB-TEMP-AI, and E-DIO24) are supported.
 The multi-function modules support analog input and/or output, temperature input (USB-2408-2AO, USB-TEMP, USB-TEMP-AI, E-TC, TC-32), digital input/output, pulse counters (all but TC-32), and pulse generators (USB-1608G and USB-1608GX-2A0).

 This module is supported on both Windows and Linux, 64-bit and 32-bit.

 On Windows it uses the Measurement Computing "Universal Library" (UL), which is only available on Windows.